IPCC Vice-Chair

 Principle Scientist, International Livestock Research Institute (ILRI), Nairobi, Kenya

 So far relatively little is known about the source strength of African terrestrial ecosystems for N2O and CH4, mainly due to a lack of respective measurements.
 However, the African continent is home to approx. ¼ of global cattle population, and emissions from the livestock sector are a dominating source within many national GHG inventories of African countries.
-Moreover, N2emissions from crop production, which seem currently to be negligible, might increase exponentially with increased use of fertilizer.
+Moreover, N2O emissions from crop production, which seem currently to be negligible, might increase exponentially with increased use of fertilizer.

 Establishing baselines of current emissions and developing strategies for increasing agricultural production under the auspices of climate change, while reducing its environmental costs, incl.
 GHG footprints, is a key challenge, which requires the establishment of knowledge hubs and research capacities.